tummfm/chemtrain/docs/chemtrain-deploy/lammps.md

 ## Communication and MPI

-`comm off` selects `comm_off_newton_off` or `comm_off_newton_on` from the LAMMPS Newton setting.
-Both variants can run on one or multiple ranks without exchanging intermediate model values.

-`comm on` selects `comm_on_newton_on` from a model exported with `Exporter.export(communication=True)`.
-It allows model code to call `comm.gather(...)` between message-passing layers and `comm.reduce(...)` for scalar or vector sums across ranks.
-The communication structure must be fixed during export.

-Calling `comm.reduce` marks the bundle as communication-required.
-LAMMPS then rejects `comm off` even for a single MPI rank.
-Gather-only models may still use `comm off` with their exported expanded neighbor halo.
+`comm off` selects a non-communication model variant. `comm on` selects the communication variant created by `model.export(communication=True)`.
+It is required when the model exchanges intermediate values between MPI ranks.
+Models that call `comm.reduce` always require `comm on`.
+See {ref}`chemtrain-deploy-model-inputs-communication` for the export-side API.

 Communication-aware runs require Newton pair forces: